SS Mount Temple: Actions during the sinking of RMS Titanic

 When this message was received, Captain Moore was asleep.
 After being awakened, he assessed the situation carefully.
 He had standing orders to avoid icebergs, but after receiving the distress call he decided to mount a rescue operation.
 He immediately turned his ship around and steamed north-northeast at an estimated speed of 11+1/2 kn towards Titanic's last reported position of 41°46′N 50°14′W. He consulted with his chief engineer, John Gillet, to try to coax even more speed out of the ageing vessel.
 Moore worked out his own rough position as 41°25′N 51°14′W, about 61 nmi south and west from the now-established location of the wreck of the Titanic (41°43.5′N 49°56.8′W).
 Even at full speed, it would take around four hours to cover the distance between his ship and Titanic.

 Once underway, Moore had his off-duty crew awakened and briefed and ordered the 20 lifeboats aboard uncovered.
 He had ropes and ladders readied, lifebelts prepared and posted extra lookouts to aid avoiding the icebergs reported in the area.
 Initial progress was good but after finding his ship coming upon a large ice field at around 03:00 on 15 April, the vessel slowed until becoming increasingly surrounded by pack ice.
 Around this time, Mount Temple encountered what was thought to be a schooner with just a single green light, which went unidentified and caused the ship to take evasive action.
 This green light may have been a rocket or flare launched by either survivors of the Titanic or launched by RMS Carpathia speeding to the rescue.
 With the amount of ice becoming ever greater, Mount Temple heaved-to around 14 nmi short of Titanic's last reported position at around 03:25 and continued drifting through the ice field until the daybreak.
 She reached the last known position of Titanic around 04:30, and found herself in a heavily packed ice-field, but no trace of survivors or wreckage.
-After about half an hour wait, Moore proceeded south-southeast looking for an opening to pass thorough the pack ice, but eventually reversed course back to north-northwest, shadowing the western edge of the ice pack.
+After about half an hour wait, Moore proceeded south-southeast looking for an opening to pass through the pack ice, but eventually reversed course back to north-northwest, shadowing the western edge of the ice pack.
 Some time between 6:00 and 06:30 Carpathia, commanded by Captain Arthur Rostron, was sighted to the east of the vessel, and SS Californian was observed to the north cutting across the ice field from east to west.
 At 06:52, after the sunrise, Moore took prime vertical sight of the sun to determine his position and found out he was several miles east of Titanic's reported longitude and, using dead reckoning, concluded that her actual accident location to be about 8 mi further east, across the ice field in front of him.